Feline viral rhinotracheitis: Treatment and prevention

 Polyprenyl immunostimulant is the only currently-approved treatment in the US for feline rhinotracheitis caused by herpesvirus.
 Effectiveness was demonstrated in a clinical study with cats experimentally infected with feline herpesvirus: 20 cats were treated with polyprenyl immunostimulant and 20 received a placebo.
 The study established that the severity of the disease was lower in the group treated with polyprenyl.
-Safety was demonstrated in 390 personally-owned cats from 2 days to 16 years of age, residing in 10 states (ibid).
+Safety was demonstrated in 390 personally-owned cats from 2 days to 16 years of age, residing in 10 states.

 Antibiotics are commonly used to prevent secondary bacterial infection.
 There are no specific antiviral drugs in common use at this time for FVR, although one study has shown that ganciclovir, PMEDAP, and cidofovir hold promise for treatment.
 More recent research has indicated that systemic famciclovir is effective at treating this infection in cats without the side effects reported with other anti-viral agents.
 More severe cases may require supportive care such as intravenous fluid therapy, oxygen therapy, or even a feeding tube.
 Conjunctivitis and corneal ulcers are treated with topical antibiotics for secondary bacterial infection.
 Lysine is commonly used as a treatment; however, in a 2015 systematic review, the authors investigated all clinical trials with cats as well as in vitro studies and concluded that lysine supplementation is likely not effective for the treatment or prevention of feline herpesvirus 1 infection.